Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Requires all law enforcement agencies that have used drones within the previous 12 months to file annual reports to the Department of Public Safety by September 1.
-Reports must document number of deployments, types of incidents, nature of information collected, rationale for each deployment, arrests aided, incidental data collection on non-targets, and program costs.
+Requires any law enforcement agency using drones to file an annual report to the Department of Public Safety by September 1.
+Report must include: number of deployments in the previous 12 months, type of incident involved, nature of information collected, rationale for each deployment, number of criminal investigations aided and arrests made, number of times drone collected data on persons/homes/areas other than the surveillance target, and cost of the drone program.

 View source